-The 3GPP TR 33.821 presents two high-level ideas for concealing the long-term identifier, one based on public key encryption and another based on pseudonyms.
-The basic idea in the public key based approach is the UE encrypting the MSIN part of the IMSI using a pre-provisioned public key certificate of either visited or home PLMN.
-The basic idea in the pseudonym based approach is the home PLMN providing the UE with a pseudonym for the following authentication request.

-The solution presented here also uses an encrypted identifier and pseudonyms.
 The solution has the following properties:

 - The UE only needs to store one public key associated with the home PLMN.
 This is significantly different than requiring the UE to store the public key of all potential serving PLMNs it may roam into, or having to distribute those keys when needed.
 There is no need for a global PKI.
 Instead the home PLMN operator can configure or revoke its public key in the UE, e.g., using OTA.